benevolenttech/btek.cc/_posts/2017-01-01-how-to-make-your-site-search-engine-friendly.md

 author_staff_member: brian-dombrowski
 show_comments: true
 date: 2017-01-01 11:10:13
-next: 2017-02-01-how-to-write-content-worth-sharing
+next: 2017-01-13-how-to-plan-your-content
 description: Follow these guidelines to avoid sure death by search engine gods.
 ---

-In this first of our SEO primer series, we cover the highest impact strategies to attract more people to your site.
+In this second of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

 1. What is SEO? (coming soon)
 2. **Make your site search engine friendly &lt;– you are here**
-3. Plan your content (coming soon)
+3. Plan your content
 4. Write content worth sharing
 5. Encourage sharing (coming soon)
 6. Advertise on a budget (coming soon)